-The attractions of Luxor are not only the temples but also other attractive places.
+The attractions of Luxor are not only the temples but also other attractive places like Valley of the Nobles.
 By the Egyptian belief of life after death, they built tombs to ensure the eternity of the dead.
 Most of the tombs in Luxor are on the western bank of the Nile River.

 Two types of tombs are found in Luxor; Royal Tombs (where kings are buried) such as The Valley of the Kings and Private Tombs (where nobles or those close to the kings are buried).
 One of the places where the nobles are buried in the Valley of the Nobles.